calvinsthomas/QNN0DTE/README.md

 Benefits:
-Provides emergency liquidity and better pricing for retail AND institutional at their instantaneous points of risk (position entry/exit)
+Provides emergency liquidity and better pricing for retail AND institutional market makers at their instantaneous points of risk (position entry/exit)

 P/L: Width of spread and premium paid defines capital at risk/profit.
 Strategy should be defined around investor preferences/objectives (hedging/speculation)